-The company's report on corporate governance, cf. Section 1 of the Code of Practice, should provide an account of all aspects of the remuneration of the chief executive and individual members of the executive management, cf. the requirements set out in the Public Companies Act and the Accounting Act.
+The company's report on corporate governance, cf. Section 1 of the Code of Practice, should provide an account of all aspects of the individual remuneration of the chief executive and other executive personnel, cf. the requirements set out in the Public Companies Act and the Accounting Act.
 Alternatively, the corporate governance report may make a clear reference to the sections of the accounts where the statement on executive remuneration and information on such remuneration is provided.